Health Care Services and Financing: Health Insurance: Losses Due to Intoxication ("UPPL")

 Explanatory Notes and Limitations Applicable to All APIS Policy Topics

 - State law may permit local jurisdictions to impose requirements in addition to those mandated by State law.
 Alternatively, State law may prohibit local legislation on this topic, thereby preempting local powers.
+For more information on the preemption doctrine, see the About Alcohol Policy page.
 APIS does not document policies established by local governments.

 - In addition to statutes and regulations, judicial decisions (case law) also may affect alcohol-related policies.
 APIS does not review case law except to determine whether judicial decisions have invalidated statutes or regulations that would otherwise affect the data presented in the comparison tables.